Joseph A. Lombardo

 To set up a free and confidential case evaluation, call Lombardo Law at (609) 418-4537 today.

-Even if you are unsure about whether or not you have a case, it’s still very important to consult with an attorney right away.
+Even if you are unsure about whether or not you have a case, it’s still very important to consult with an Atlantic City dog bite injury attorney right away.
 New Jersey imposes a rigid time limit known as the statute of limitations on wrongful death and personal injury claims, and in all but a few exceptional cases, if the statute expires, your case will be barred from proceeding any further.
 In New Jersey, the statute of limitations is two years from the date of injury or death.

 While two years sounds like plenty of time, it is always wise to speak with a lawyer well before the deadline approaches if possible.
 This will allow the greatest possible time to investigate the evidence in your case, which may involve conducting lab tests, obtaining medical records, and interviewing field experts.